 -Some species of mosquito are able to survive inside over the winter!

-** Be sure to purchase your preventatives from a reputable source such as a vet’s office, a pet store that offers a money back guarantee, or a VIPPS accredited or .Pharmacy Verified online pharmacy to avoid buying counterfeit products.
+** Be sure to purchase your preventatives from a reputable source such as our office, our online pharmacy or other VIPPS accredited or .Pharmacy Verified online pharmacy to avoid buying counterfeit products.